 WYANDOTTE YACHT CLUB

-On March 24th, 1998 the members of Wyandotte Yacht Club purchased our present facilities and began the monumental task of renovations.
-With the dedication, donations and many hours of labor from our members, our clubhouse was opened for business with a ribbon-cutting ceremony on February 14th, 1999.
+The General Membership Meeting on December 3, 1997 was one of special note because the membership voted to purchase the River's Edge Marina in Ecorse.
+On March 24, 1998 the members of Wyandotte Yacht Club purchased our present facilities and began the monumental task of renovations.
+With the dedication, donations and many hours of labor from our members, our clubhouse was opened for business with a ribbon-cutting ceremony on February 14, 1999.

 In the late spring of 1999, we began the renovations and reconstruction on our docks and marina including dredging, new docks and new electric power and water on the docks.
 This monumental project was totally completed in the Spring of 2001.

 We still have many projects in our long